pjiang1114/PHP-web/README.md

 1. index.html:

-   User could test this webset using XAMPP.
+   User could test this website using XAMPP.
 Input with checkboxes and conditions from textboxes.
 "All" has the highest priority which will ignore all other checkboxes.

 2. search.php: